 Free Trial Chess Lesson

-IchessU provides live online chess lessons for kids and for adults, with specialized chess courses from beginners to experienced advanced chess players.
+IChessU provides live online chess lessons for kids and for adults, with specialized chess courses from beginners to experienced advanced chess players.
 The chess lessons are available in groups and as private lessons.
-IchessU coaches have taught the game to thousands of children and adults all over the world, many of whom have gone on to win major tournaments.
-IchessU chess school is your best online resource to learn chess, improve your chess game or just have fun!
+IChessU coaches have taught the game to thousands of children and adults all over the world, many of whom have gone on to win major tournaments.
+IChessU chess school is your best online resource to learn chess, improve your chess game or just have fun!

 Thanks for visiting our chess rules section.
 We offer online chess lessons given live by our experienced chess coaches to help you to learn to play chess.
 You would love your classes in our chess community.